sandstranger/com.mobilerpgpack.phone/README.md

 If your device does not support vulkan render, then use legacy opengl es render

+## UZDoom

+This project contains code from GZDoom android port (https://github.com/emileb/gzdoom), which is licensed under GPL v3.
+All modifications are clearly marked in commit history.
+And using render changes (line OGL emulation, gles render and some bugfixes for Android platform) All credits for Android render changes to emileb - https://github.com/emileb This project is ALSO licensed under GPL v3.

 ## Keyboard and Mouse Support
 This Android ports support keyboard and mouse